contactandyc/another-c-library/2_timing.md

 ...
 ```

-Finally, the test_timer.c needs to change to use stla_timer instead of timer.
+Finally, test_timer.c needs to change to use stla_timer instead of timer.

 ```c
 #include "stla_timer.h"